 Actions identified within or across Regional Road and Local Road corridors may be included as part of funding applications to TfNSW.
+A summary of costs by road type is presented in Table 10.4.

 11.1.2 Development Contribution Plans